 On the con side, it also accumulates the text antialiasing which makes it appear 'bold' when persistence is active.

 The ideal method would use render to buffer object and shaders and co, but that's a whole lot more complicated :p

-#2 Updated by Johnathan Corgan almost 2 years ago
+#2 Updated by Johnathan Corgan about 2 years ago

 - Status changed from New to Resolved

 - Assignee set to Johnathan Corgan